top of page

 Being produced in color would have increased the future syndication of such classic black and white CBS shows as "Perry Mason" (in which only one episode was produced in color), "Route 66," "Playhouse 90," "Gunsmoke," "Ed Sullivan Show," "Rawhide," "The Dick Van Dyke Show," with many others.

-In 1965, only 3 hours of weekly color programming were broadcast on CBS.
+In 1965, CBS broadcast only three hours of weekly color programming.
 By the fall of 1966, CBS claimed to be full color across the network.

 CBS Color